eslamomar97/code95-task/Task1/README.md

 **Notes**

-- Make sure ports `8080`, `8082`, and `8083` are available on your host machine and not already used by other services.
+- Make sure ports `8080`, `8082` are available on your host machine and not already used by other services.
-- Adjust the `nginx.conf` file in your repository based on your specific Nginx configuration needs.
 - This setup uses Docker volumes for persistent storage of MySQL and WordPress data.

 Start the Docker containers: